 Toronto Light Festival

-Lighting up the winter nights in the Distillery Historic District with distinctive works from local and international artists, the Toronto Light Festival runs from January 19 to March 4, 2018.
+Lighting up the winter nights in the Distillery Historic District with distinctive works from local and international artists, The Toronto Light Festival runs from January 18 to March 3, 2020.
 Visitors are taken on a visual journey as the installations transform the picturesque historic neighbourhood into an open-air gallery.

-Six lifeguard stands receive fresh artistic takes across Balmy, Kew and Ashbridges Bay beaches.
-Located in the heart of the quaint Beach community, south of Queen Street East, between Woodbine and Victoria Park Avenues, the exhibition runs February 19 to April 1, 2018.
-This year’s theme, RIOT, is a call to artists and designers to act out, while promoting creativity and joy.
+At Winter Stations, several lifeguard stands receive fresh artistic takes across Kew-Balmy and Ashbridges Bay beaches.
+Located in the heart The Beaches community, south of Queen Street East, between Woodbine Avenue and Victoria Park Avenue, the exhibition runs from February 17 to March 30, 2020.

 The Ice Breakers winter art exhibition features buzz-worthy installations organized around an annual theme.
 Located by the Waterfront, Ice Breakers is a cool art event you’ll want to check out and snap a few photos to step up your Instagram game this season.

 The Winter Light Exhibition returns to Ontario Place for February 2020 and March 2020!
 The light display is just one aspect of “Winter at Ontario Place”, which includes an ice rink and various winter-themed activities.
 The park is open seven days a week and the festival is free to attend

 Although not, strictly speaking, an art project, the new Bentway development, has a fun figure-eight skating trail available for novice and expert skaters alike.
 Embrace the winter wonderland spirit and enjoy gliding on the ice with your loved ones.
 Afterwards, grab a delicious hot chocolate to warm up.